vortexntnu/embedded-learning-period/task8/README.md

 Browse these repositories to see **working examples** of different peripherals.
 You’ll often find ready-made drivers and example code that you can adapt to your project.

 ---

+# Before you start

+The whole point of this task is to try to "patch" together multiple examples from the repositories listed above.
+One common issue is that the example project works perfectly.
+However trying to copy the exact same code it does not work.
+Here it is important to recall the task 6, clock configuration is often the cause here.
+All it takes one enable bit to be toggled off for nothing to work.
+One could easily forget something as simple as NVIC to enable interrupts.

+Unfortunately chat does not really do a good job on the SAM series microcontrollers.
+Trying to rely to much on chat here will result in a lot of time wasted.

+Use the examples for all they are worth, there is a lot of learning to take place here.
+Good luck!

 # Task 8